 Coyote Buttes North vs South

 Where is Coyote Buttes?

 Coyote Buttes is a part of the 112,500 acres (455 km2) Paria Canyon-Vermilion Cliffs Wilderness.
 It is spanning south-central Utah and north-central Arizona.
-South of US 89 halfway between Kanab, Utah and Page, Arizona.
+South of US 89 is halfway between Kanab, Utah, and Page, Arizona.
 It is divided into two areas: Coyote Buttes North with world-famous the Wave, and more remote and fragile Coyote Buttes South.

 Visiting Coyote Buttes North as well Coyote Buttes South areas requires a hiking permit.
 It is most important to know that permits are issued for 20 people per day, 10 of them online in advance, and 10 during the walk-in lottery the day before the hike.
 It is a wilderness desert area, without marked trails, administered by the federal Bureau of Land Management (BLM).
-While Coyote Buttes itself is in Arizona, the closest place to stay is Kanab, Utah.
+While Coyote Buttes itself is in Arizona, the closest place to stay in Kanab, Utah.
 And BLM Kanab Visitor Center administrates this area.
 Coyote Buttes are just a couple of hours from the Grand Canyon South Rim and Grand Canyon North Rim, so it’s worth considering this place during an Arizona road trip.

 What is Coyote Buttes?

 Coyote Buttes are stunning, colorful, and delicate Jurassic Navajo Sandstone formations, as hoodoos, cones, ridges, and ravines.
 They are very photogenic, look like from another planet.
 The sandstones’ variable coloration is a result of various iron oxide pigments within the layers—the colors span from reds and pinks to yellows and oranges, and even some green.
 The Coyote Buttes area includes dramatic swirling erosional rock formations such as The Wave in the Coyote Buttes North.